JuzMan241/Stay-Tuned/Frostag.md

 ***Buck.*** _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 8 (2d4 + 3) bludgeoning damage.

+***Winter's Embrace*** _Unique Spell:_ The frostag gains an icy shield of 8 temporary hitpoints.
+The hitpoints last until the beggining of it's next turn and take doubl

 ---

 **Environment:**